Insights

 Real-Time Collaboration

 Another interesting example of the use of real-time data is in the area of e-learning and collaboration.
 In the online classroom, it’s essential to have reliable real-time communication between devices.
 When dealing with a classroom full of students with short attention spans, devices need to be able to signal between each other as quickly as possible.
 Otherwise, you’re losing the attention of the entire class.
-However real-time data stream network design is an outside core competency for most.
+However real-time network design is an outside core competency for most.

 “We didn’t know whether we should hire people to do that, whether we’d have to increase the size of the team, and eventually we just sat down and thought, ‘this isn’t what the core of our business is about.
 We shouldn’t really be spending loads of money and time trying to make real-time work, when we should be focusing on our own business challenges.
 Real-time was a requirement for our business, but not a business challenge that we should have to solve,” said Liam Don, Co-founder and CTO of ClassDojo.